Transferring the driveshaft inertia to the grid via the DC-link in MV drive systems: Grid-side control

+\begin{remark} Notice that, when $\dot\gamma_\textit{pll}$ is set to zero in \eqref{eq: gammaPLL}, the classical PLL structure emerges (as the gradient simply becomes sine of angle difference).
+Our proposed structure is more general, can be used to fully reconstruct the grid voltage, and is in line with recent research \cite{9524491}.
+One can further check stability by taking $\mathcal{U}$ as Lyapunov function. \end{remark}

 \begin{remark} As we have seen from \eqref{omega0dynamics}, the driveshaft is flexibly coupled to the DC-bus angle, and from \eqref{vdcPLL}, that the DC-bus tracks the PLL angle.
 Alternatively, the constant feedforward term $\omega_0$ in \eqref{eq: thetaPLL} may be replaced by the matching frequency $\eta v_{dc}$ to yield a bidirectional coupling.
-We now have a unified mechanism that enables an energy-based interconnection of the entire power conversion chain --- a radically different approach to drive system behavior. \end{remark}

-\begin{remark} Note that, in all equations of Section \ref{sec: cascPI}, we may use the output of the PLL $v_\textit{pll}$ instead of the measured PCC voltage $v_g$.
+We now have a unified mechanism that enables an energy-based interconnection of the entire power conversion chain --- a radically different approach to drive system behavior. \end{remark} \begin{remark} Note that, in all equations of Section \ref{sec: cascPI}, we may use the output of the PLL $v_\textit{pll}$ instead of the measured PCC voltage $v_g$.
 This is generally beneficial in weak grid scenarios where this voltage is affected by noise. \end{remark}

-To avoid the use of exponential and trigonometric functions, one may recast \eqref{eq: ePLL} in cartesian coordinates